bmink/sls/README.md

 put simply, display a random selection of albums in the library in a clean & minimalist UI.
 Some things really just should be this simple... and yet this is 100% impossible to do in any streaming music app I have ever tried.
-Spotify in particular does a very poor job of enabling the user to browse and "re-discover" items in her own library.
+Spotify in particular does a very poor job of enabling user to browse and "re-discover" items in their own library.
 Additionally, much has been written about whether the Spotify app's shuffle function is indeed random, to me it seems clear that it is not.
 (That said, there are things Spotify excels at, such as discovery, and the streaming experience itself.)